 Although compared to the men there weren't many women in Wild West shows, several became famous for their skill with shooting, notably Calamity Jane, Lillian Smith, and of course, Annie Oakley.
 They did tricks like shooting playing cards and dimes tossed into the air (Oakley would also shoot cards through the edge to prove the accuracy of her aim), the lit end of cigarettes in someone's mouth, corks out of bottles, and snuffing candles by shooting just above them.
 Oakley was also known for shooting backward over her shoulder using a mirror.
 By 1923, however, Wild West shows were in decline.
 Buffalo Bill's Wild West, probably the most famous of the shows, went bankrupt in 1913, and most of the others were gone, too.
 L. O. Hillman’s Wild West Aggregation shut down in 1920, and only a few shows lasted longer than that.

 Based on my research, it seems a trick shooter like Clara might have carried a Colt Single Action Army revolver, aka the Peacemaker.
 Yes, that's the same gun model Wynonna Earp uses on Syfy's eponymous show.
 Unlike Earp's long barreled revolver, however, Clara might have carried the Bisley model, which was created for target shooting.
 I'm no expert, but I think that would have been better for trick shooting.
-I found the below gun on an auction website.
+I found this gun on an auction website.
 It was made in 1906, which would have been consistent with the time Clara would have been just getting settled into Wild West shows.
 I liked the look of it, so decided this is what she would carry in Egypt.
 Here's a video of the Bisley in action.

 As a final note about gunslingers and trick shooters, here's an interesting article about the accuracy (or in this case inaccuracy) of guns at the time.